gauravthakur06/gauravthakur06/README.md

 - 🎓 BCA Graduate from Chandigarh University
 - 🌱 Currently learning Linux Administration, Networking and Cybersecurity
 - 🔒 Interested in Penetration Testing and Security Automation
-- 🇩🇪 Preparing for Master's studies in Germany
 - 📍 Chandigarh, India

 ---